genome-spy/segment-model-spy/README.md

 does but adds continuous panning and zooming and provides a few annotation tracks.
 Under the hood, SegmentModel Spy uses [GenomeSpy](https://github.com/tuner/genome-spy) for WebGL-based rendering.
+This tool is also an example of how to use GenomeSpy in a web application.

 An online version is available at https://genomespy.app/segmentmodel/